EvanWhelan/Copernicus_Extractor/README.md

 #### Extract Mode

 Extract mode is used to extract data from grib file and store it in a PostgreSQL Database for further use.
-You can specify a country by which you want to filter the data
+You can specify a region by which you want to filter the data

 ##### Supplying grib2 file(s)